sugoiJS/socket/README.md

 ### Get instance

-For getting the socketIO server instance, use the getSocketServerByNamespace socketService class method.
+For getting the socketIO server instance, use the getServer() method of the SocketHandler instance method.

     const io:SocketIOStatic.Server = SocketHandler.getHandler().getServer();